svsticky/CommitteeClash/README.md

 # Documentation

-After starting up development, you can find the home page on http://localhost:3001.
+After starting up development, you can find the home page of the documentation website on http://localhost:3001.

 ## Update documentation